vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/04/005_svApanam/_index.md

 +++
 ## Comment
 Found in Pāipp. iv., next after our hymn 4.
 Part of the verses are RV. vii.
 55. 5-8.
-Used by Kāuç. among the women's rites, in a rite (36.
+Used by Kāuś. among the women's rites, in a rite (36.
 1 ff.) for putting to sleep a woman and her attendants, in order to approach her safely.

 ## Translations